-In no event shall Mertzlufft Law PLLC or its vendors be liable for any loss, including consequential losses, or injury, or any damages, whether direct, special, indirect, punitive, incidental, exemplary, consequential, or otherwise, whether based on breach of contract, tort (including negligence), indemnity, product liability, or otherwise suffered or incurred by you or any third party arising from the access, use, or inability to use this website, or the materials on this website, any associated services, or any action or inaction (including refraining from action) by you or any third party based in whole or in part on this website or associated services, the materials thereon or the information presented (whether written, oral, or other form) at any event, or related to any real or perceived inaccuracy or incompleteness of the materials on this website or associated services, or if such materials are outdated, even if Mertzlufft Law PLLC or an authorized representative has been notified, orally or in writing, of the possibility of such damage.
+In no event shall Mertzlufft Law PLLC or its vendors be liable for any loss, including consequential losses, or injury, or any damages, whether direct, special, indirect, punitive, incidental, exemplary, consequential, or otherwise, whether based on breach of contract, tort (including negligence), indemnity, product liability, or otherwise suffered or incurred by you or any third party arising from the access, use, or inability to use this website, or the materials on this website, any associated services, any third-party links provided therein, or any action or inaction (including refraining from action) by you or any third party based in whole or in part on this website or associated services, the materials thereon or the information presented (whether written, oral, or other form) at any event, or related to any real or perceived inaccuracy or incompleteness of the materials on this website or associated services, or if such materials are outdated, even if Mertzlufft Law PLLC or an authorized representative has been notified, orally or in writing, of the possibility of such damage.

 In the context of this agreement, “consequential loss” includes any consequential loss, indirect loss, real or anticipated loss of profit, loss of benefit, loss of revenue, loss of business, loss of goodwill, loss of opportunity, loss of savings, loss of reputation, loss of use and/or loss or corruption of data, whether under statute, contract, equity, tort (including negligence), indemnity, or otherwise.